wsmilian/internet-monitor/README.md

 - Periodically checks internet connectivity.
 - Logs downtime and uptime events.
-- Easy to extend for notifications or integrations.
+- Easy to implement for notifications or integrations.

 ## Quick Start